 The District is aware that violations of these procedures may occur under circumstances where the student is involuntarily routed to sites containing inappropriate information or material.
 Upon arriving at such sites, it is the responsibility of the student to immediately exit such site as quickly as possible, and report the event to the building administration.
 Disciplinary action under these procedures shall only result from willful and intentional violations of these procedures.
-The District reserves the right to discipline any student for violations of these procedures where it is apparent that the student knew, or should have known, that violations of these procedures were likely to occur as a result of the actions, or inactions, of the student in question.
+The District reserves the right to discipline any student for violations of these procedures where it is apparent that the student knew, or should have known, that violations of these i.
+Restriction, suspension or revocation of access privileges to technology resources;